brousalis/bendystraw/README.md

 command | description
 ------- | ------------
 `gulp` | runs the development server
-`gulp build` | builds the app to `/build`
+`gulp staging` | runs the server in staging context `gulp production` | runs the server in production context `gulp build` | builds the app to `/build`
 `gulp deploy` | deploys `/build` to an AWS bucket `gulp tests` | runs karma tests